Free Shipping on Orders Over 1,500 TL | Up to 6 Credit Card Installments

 KDV Dahil Fiyat

-Arduino Leonardo is an Atmega32u4 based microcontroller board.
-There are 20 digital I/O pins (7 of them can be used as PWM out, 12 of them can be used as analog input), 16 MHz crystal oscilator, micro usb socket, power socket, ICSP connector and a reset button on the board.
-There are everything for the microcontroller to work on the board.
-The board can be easily connected to a computer via usb, can be supplied with an adapter or a battery.
+Arduino® Leonardo is a microcontroller board based on the ATmega32u4.
+It has 20 digital input/output pins (7 of which can be used as PWM outputs and 12 as analog inputs), a 16 MHz crystal, micro USB socket, power jack, ICSP connector, and reset button.
+The board includes everything required for the microcontroller to operate.
+It can be easily connected to a computer via a USB cable or powered with an adapter or battery.

 • Microcontroller: ATmega32u4